PSC Women’s Pro Soccer Combine attendee Elise Larrett has signed with Finnish Division 1 side RoPS.

-Indeed, when PSC’s Director of Women’s Events, Simon Deeley, reflected on the ability which he’d seen Larrett display during the combine, it perhaps revealed just why the California-born player regretted not being made aware of the services which PSC can provide sooner.
+Indeed, when PSC’s Director of Women’s Events, Simon Deeley, reflected on the ability that he’d seen Larrett display during the combine, it perhaps revealed just why the California-born player regretted not being made aware of the services that PSC can provide sooner.

 “Despite her injury during the combine’s first day, it was clear to see that Elise was a player with bundles of ability,” said Deeley.

 “Not only did she display her ability, but also her character.
-She came to the event on day two and three to watch the other players in action, and tried to get involved as much as possible.
+She came to the event on days two and three to watch the other players in action and tried to get involved as much as possible.